nimiq/nimiq.github.io/tutorials/tutorial-03-transactions.md

 The Nano Client can monitor the network for incoming transaction:
-We subscribe (in `start()`) to all transactions related to our wallet's address and display a message if one is incoming.
+We subscribe (in `start()`) to all transactions related to our wallet's address and display a message if one is incoming:

 ```js
 consensus.addSubscriptions([wallet.address]);